4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Take a look at dozens more low-cost and free ways to recognize employees, boosting morale and engagement.

-They’re also less hopeful for the future.
-Quiet quitters may be waiting out a situation (personal issue) or carefully exploring positions elsewhere.
+Quiet quitters may be waiting out a situation or carefully exploring positions elsewhere.
 Employees struggling with resenteeism feel trapped in their roles with no other prospects.

 Here are some signs of resenteeism in the workplace: